AjaniBilby/adatre/README.md

 # Profiles
 There is a built in component to create user profiles, this built in component will have profile create and login pre-made as well as password encryption.

-## profile.new(username, password, callback)
+## newProfile(username, password, callback)
 This will create a new profile database item with the username as the id, and then also encrypt the password.
 It will parse though the callback true or false for success or fail.
-## profile.newSync(username, password, callback)
+## newSyncProfile(username, password, callback)
-This function is the same as profile.new but it is synchronous and will return true or false for success or fail.
+This function is the same as newProfile but it is synchronous and will return true or false for success or fail.
-## profile.login(username, password, callback)
+## loginProfile(username, password, callback)
 This function will allow you to parse in a username and the attempted password and the callback will parse true or false for success or fail.
-## profile.loginSync(username, password, callback)
+## loginSyncProfile(username, password, callback)
-This function is the same as profile.login but it is synchronous and will return true or false for success.
+This function is the same as loginProfile but it is synchronous and will return true or false for success.